NorgesKubeforbund/kubing.no/README.md

 This code runs at [kubing.no](https://kubing.no).

 ## Run the website locally
 This guide is in the works and will be updated in the future.
-We are also working to avoid you having to force install with npm.
 The following is a step by step guide to run the website locally.
 Here is the list of necessary dependencies, make sure to have all installed:
 * git